 - Retrieving historical data: you might want to periodically read all historical data related to a device.
-This can be done by using this API (one side-note: all endpoints described in this apiary should be preceded by /history/). - Subscribing to events related to devices: if your application is able to listen to events, you might rather use subscriptions, which can be created using this API (also, all endpoints should be preceded by /metrics/). - Using mashup to pre-process data: if you want to do something more, you could use flows.
+This can be done by using this API (one side-note: all endpoints described in this apiary should be preceded by /history/). - Using flowbroker to pre-process data: if you want to do something more, you could use flows.
 They can help process and transform data so that they can be properly sent to your application via HTTP request, by e-mail or stored in a virtual device (which can be used to generate notifications as previously described).